YanyaoCui/yanyao.github.io/README.md

 ![map](image/map.png)

 From this map, let's first focus on my response variable: the changes in the Gini index over space and time.
-Observations reveal that the lowest values of the Gini index are concentrated around **Golden Gate Park**, while the highest values are found near **Chinatown**.
-Another noteworthy anomaly is near **John McLaren Park**, where the Gini index was high from 2012 to 2019 but then dropped significantly in 2020-2021, suggesting that something interesting might have occurred, possibly due to policy changes or other factors.
+Observations reveal that the lowest values of the Gini index are concentrated around **Excelsior and Cayuga Terrace Community**, while the highest values are found near **Chinatown**.
 For a clearer explanation, let's focus solely on the variations of the explanatory variable in these three locations over time and space, and consider how they might impact the Gini index.

 ![outlier](image/outlier.png)